 Take prepared bread dough that's ready for the oven.
 Roll out thin and spread with butter.
 Sprinkle sugar over it, brown or white.
 Repeat three times.
 After the third time, sprinkle ground cinnamon over the rolled dough.
 Put dried currants thickly over the cinnamon.

 Cut dough in strips about 3/4-inch wide and roll each strip separately to the size of an ordinary bun.
 Stand them on end in a greased cookie tin.
 Let stand at room temperature until very light, then bake in moderate oven (350°F) until done.

 Mary Lee Taylor Recipe (c.
 1940)

-This vintage BISCUIT recipe is an easy recipe for anyone seeking an alternative to the old fashioned hot cross buns recipe.
+This vintage BISCUIT recipe is an easy recipe for anyone seeking an alternative to the classic hot cross buns.

 1. Turn on oven; set at very hot (450°F).

 2. Grease a cake pan measuring 9 inches across.